 A researcher-made questionnaire based on social cognitive theory was utilized to evaluate participants' correct body posture.
 The questionnaire's reliability and validity were demonstrated by CVR coefficients of 0.92 and CVI of 0.97, and an overall Cronbach's alpha coefficient of 0.79.
 Exploratory factor analysis accounted for 65.25% of the variance, and confirmatory factor analysis confirmed the model's appropriateness.
-The questionnaire included 10 dimensions related to social cognitive theory, such expectations, normative outcome beliefs, perceived barriers, social support, observational learning, reinforcement, behavioral skills, self-efficacy, intention, and knowledge.
+The questionnaire included 10 dimensions related to social cognitive theory, such expectations, outcome normative as beliefs, perceived barriers, social support, reinforcement, observational learning, behavioral skills, self-efficacy, intention, and knowledge.
 Respondents used a 5-point Likert scale to express their opinions, and data collection was done through selfreporting methods.

 The behavioral measurement focused on maintaining proper posture during work, with participants rating their responses on a 3-point Likert scale from never to always.
 The questionnaires were administered during a 20-minute break for the empowerment of working women on the assembly line and were completed through self-reporting.
-Statistical analysis of questionnaire data was conducted using SPSS 21 software, employing descriptive methods such statistics as frequency, percentage, mean, and standard deviation to describe the studied population.
-Additionally, Pearson's correlation and linear regression was used to analyze the relationship between independent dependent and variables. determining the most significant constructs affecting behavior.
+Statistical analysis of questionnaire data was conducted using SPSS 21 software, employing descriptive frequency, statistics methods such as percentage, mean, and standard deviation to describe the studied population.
+Additionally, Pearson's correlation and linear regression was used to analyze the relationship between dependent and independent variables, determining the most significant constructs affecting behavior.